 - Is comfortable with the risk

-Look for debt providers that have a proven track record of being founder-friendly, and a reputation for being able to support when things don’t go exactly as planned.
+Look for debt providers with a proven track record of being founder-friendly, and a reputation for being able to support when things don’t go exactly as planned.
 A seasoned lender will work with your company to overcome challenges and find the optimal outcome for all stakeholders – not just themselves.

 - Doesn’t have restrictive or excessive covenants

 As venture debt is meant to work as growth capital and bear more risk, it should have fewer covenants than traditional working capital loans.
 Of course, because of this, it is priced accordingly.
-However, the covenants that are included in the agreement should be appropriate for startups using the capital to fund growth and may have no operating cash flow.
+However, covenants included in the agreement should be appropriate for startups using the capital to fund growth and may have no operating cash flow.
 Be mindful to avoid organizations that mask senior loans as venture debt.
-These deals may have excessive covenants which end up increasing the risk of default or reduce the capital that’s available to be drawn down.
+These deals may have excessive covenants which end up increasing the risk of default or reducing the capital that’s available to be drawn down.

 What Can You Finance

 Since most startups don’t have traditional assets that can be used for loan collateral, non-conventional assets can be used.
-These may vary, depending on your startup.
+These may vary depending on your startup.
 For example, you can get a facility backed by: